 - Address: Gorner Gorge, Moosstrasse, 3920 Zermatt, Switzerland

 - Distance from Zermatt: 20 minutes on foot

 #7 Dossen Glacier Round Tour

-From here, you can walk comfortably along the study trail in a round trip.
-Along the way, you will learn more about snowmelt and water erosion, and even cross a 100 meters long suspension bridge.
+From here, you can walk comfortably along the study trail on a round trip.
+Along the way, you will learn more about snowmelt and water erosion and even cross a 100 meters long suspension bridge.